xyz27900/kayak/docs/guide/index.md

 ### :fox_face: MetaMask support

-Using **Kayak**, you are able to do everything you can with Metamask as a "manual" user.
+Using **Kayak**, you are able to do everything you can with MetaMask as a "manual" user.

 ### :exploding_head: Headed and headless modes